kost/homebrew-ulx3s/README.md

 # Homebrew Repository for ULX3S Open-Source FPGA Tools

-This repostiory allows you to easily install essential set of tools for ULX3S programming.
+This repository allows you to easily install essential set of tools for ULX3S programming.

 ## Getting Started